EnzymeFunctionInitiative/EST/docs/source/pipelines/est/import/import_fasta.rst

 	    --sequence-mapping-file    file for mapping UniProt and anonymous IDs in FASTA file (internal); defaults into --output-dir
-	    --sequence-meta-file       file containing sequence metadata (post filtering) --output-sequence-file     path to output file to save sequences in; defaults into --output-dir --sequence-ids-file        path to output file to save sequences IDs in; defaults into --output-dir
+	    --sequence-meta-file       file containing sequence metadata (post filtering) --output-sequence-file     path to output file to save sequences in; defaults into --output-dir

 Reference